DSA-FI/AdventOfCode/README.md

 # AdventOfCode at https://adventofcode.com/2020
-Series of puzzles I completed for the Advent of Code -challenge.
+Series of puzzles I completed for the Advent of Code -challenge in december 2020.